rei/rei-cedar-docs/docs/getting-started/as-a-designer/README.md

 Design decisions like border radii and ranges of available drop shadows are stored in this library.

 #### Grid & Breakpoints
-The [grid system](../../components/grid/) enables consistency of layout while our breakpoints.
+The [grid system](../../components/grid/) enables consistency of layout within supported breakpoints.

 #### Iconography
-Additionally, you can visit the [Icon Library](https://rei.github.io/cedar-icons/#/) for a complete and searchable list of icons.
+Reference the [Icon library](../../icons/library/) for a complete list of icons available in Cedar.

 ### Shared Component Libraries
 #### Web Components